 A brief word on important regulatory and legal matters in Broadway

-The Virginia Uniform Statewide Building Code (VUSBC), Virginia Maintenance Code, establishes the minimum standards for health and safety in all dwellings occupied by a tenant and applies to all rental agreements.
+The Virginia Uniform Statewide Building Code (VUSBC), Virginia Maintenance Code, establishes the minimum standards for health and safety in all dwellings occupied by a renter and applies to all rental agreements.

-Our brokerage refuses to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rental properties.
+Our brokerage will never to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rental properties.
 Nesbitt Realty is committed to Fair Housing

 Landlord Reference

-a useful archive for landlords in Broadway
+a free reference for rental investors in Broadway

-- Before you move a tenant into your rental in Broadway
+- Before you put a renter in your rental property in Broadway

 - Collections and evictions